Kathryn Connaghan, PhD, CCC-SLP

 Her work focuses on motor speech disorders in both children and adults.
 She has conducted a number of investigations on the role of prosody (the rate, rhythm, and intonation of speech) in motor speech disorders, not only as a characteristic of speech impairment, but also as a potential strength and target of intervention.

-Her current research program is designed to understand the underlying mechanisms and social impacts of speech impairment in motor disorders such as amyotrophic lateral sclerosis (ALS) and cerebral palsy (CP).
+Her research focused on the underlying mechanisms and social impacts of speech impairment in motor disorders such as amyotrophic lateral sclerosis (ALS) and cerebral palsy (CP).
 In particular, she is interested in the factors contributing to communicative participation of individuals with motor speech disorders.
 The goal of this work is to identify particular aspects of motor speech impairment that will facilitate the identification, progression, and response to treatment, as well as provide the foundation for the development of efficacious interventions to promote successful communicative participation.

 Dr. Connaghan’s work has been supported by the National Institute on Disability, Independent Living, and Rehabilitation Research, the American Speech-Language Hearing Foundation, the Cerebral Palsy International Research Foundation, and Tufts Clinical Science and Translation Institute.
 Her work has been published in national and international peer-reviewed publications, including the Journal of Speech, Language, and Hearing Research and the American Journal of Speech-Language Pathology.

 Dr. Connaghan’s research focuses on understanding the underlying mechanisms of speech impairment experienced by children and adults with dysarthria, and their impacts on communicative participation.
 This work is designed to identify specific aspects of speech impairment that affect daily communication interactions, overall participation, and that can be targeted for assessment and treatment.

 BSc, Biopsychology, University of British Columbia, Vancouver, British Columbia Canada